wtsi-hgi/softpack-docs/docs/how-to-guides/deploy.md

 Once logged in, you'll need to modify two files.
-The first in the softpack builder configuration file, located at `/opt/softpack/builder/softpack_builder/config/conf/config.yml` and requires the following changes:

-In the `vault` section, You'll need to fill in the details for the URL, Path, and Token for the vault, either with real values, or dummy ones such as the
+The first in the softpack builder configuration file, located at `/opt/softpack/builder/softpack_builder/config/conf/config.yml`.
+In the `vault` section, You'll need to fill in the details for the URL, Path, and Token for the vault, either with real values, or dummy ones such as the following:
-following:

 ```
 vault: